Running Spin Applications

 Spin watch does not consider changes to a file’s metadata (file permissions or when it was last modified) as a change.

-The following spin.toml configuration (belonging to a Spin http-rust application) is configured to ensure that the application is both rebuilt (via cargo build --target wasm32-wasi --release) and rerun whenever changes occur in any Rust source (.rs) files, the Cargo.toml file or the spin.toml file, itself.
-When changes occur in either the Wasm binary file (target/wasm32-wasi/release/test.wasm) or the text file (my-files/changing-file.txt) the application is only rerun using the initial spin up command:
+The following spin.toml configuration (belonging to a Spin http-rust application) is configured to ensure that the application is both rebuilt (via cargo build --target wasm32-wasip1 --release) and rerun whenever changes occur in any Rust source (.rs) files, the Cargo.toml file or the spin.toml file, itself.
+When changes occur in either the Wasm binary file (target/wasm32-wasip1/release/test.wasm) or the text file (my-files/changing-file.txt) the application is only rerun using the initial spin up command:

 [component.test]